View the Project’s 2021 Social Value Booklet [pdf]

 Local business has also been supported through £1200 towards the Lewisham Changemakers Pitch Night, where residents could pitch for funding for their new social enterprise start-ups.
 A workshop to encourage women into roles in the construction industry was held in January 2020, with further events to follow in future.
 You can find out more about the workshop and its impact in this case study.

 Lewisham Homes and United Living have also been making sure that we are providing meaningful opportunities for consultation and feedback for residents of the blocks, providing extra rewards where necessary.
 As well as last year’s Christmas event and this December’s ‘Meet the Contractor’ session, complete with children’s Christmas card competition and prize draw for attendees, residents have also been able to pick the cladding design for the building and check our new video for tips on how to stay safe in case of fire.
-Goodwill payments have been made to residents facing higher heating bills as a result of the works, the most recent being this autumn.
+Goodwill payments have been made to residents facing higher heating bills as a result of the works, you can find out more about this under ‘Consultation and engagement’ on our Hatfield Close and Gerrard House transformation project webpage.

 To see the progress of the works so far and the plans for the next stage, please visit our project page.